renovatebot/docker-renovate/docs/bitbucket.md

 ```

 ### renovate.json
-Use this for self-update renovate
+Use this for self-update Renovate:
 ```json
 {
   "$schema": "https://docs.renovatebot.com/renovate-schema.json",